Every day, students use technology to create, collaborate, communicate, and access learning opportunities both in the classroom and at home.

 Can I use a refurbished or second-hand device?

 If you have an existing device that meets the minimum specifications, your child may use this for their BYOD device.
 It is important that the device’s battery will last the full school day and that it is running efficiently.
 We recommend resetting the PC to restore the device back to factory settings.
 This will remove any personal files and reinstall Windows.
-For more information on how to rest your device please see instructions from Microsoft here.
+For more information on how to reset your device please see instructions from Microsoft here.
 Once your device has been reset, please follow the instructions for setting it up as new device which you can find at the top of this page.

 Do I need to buy a Microsoft 365 license?